andreiionutdamian/basic_inference_server/README.md

 The above configuration will result in the following servers: `dummy_model_demo1`, `dummy_model_demo2` and `support_process`.
 The `dummy_model_demo1-bis` is disabled and will not be started.
 The `support_process` is a special server that will be started automatically and will be used to monitor the other servers.

-Furthermore lets define in the `endpoints` folder the following files:
+Furthermore lets define in the `endpoints` folder the following files.
+The base `FlaskWorker` can be found in the `basic_inference_server` package within the [model_server/worker.py](https://github.com/andreiionutdamian/basic_inference_server/blob/main/basic_inference_server/model_server/worker.py) module.

 ```python
 #file: endpoints/dummy_model_demo1.py